AI Use Cases/Law Firms

 Revenue & Operational Impact

 This operational blindness directly erodes realization rates and matter profitability.
 Finance lacks real-time spend visibility by matter, forcing quarter-end write-offs when partners discover overbilled discovery costs or misallocated third-party vendor fees.
-The average firm loses 8-12% of potential realization annually due to uncontrolled vendor spend and misallocated costs that should have been billed to clients.
+Uncontrolled vendor spend and misallocated costs that should have been billed to clients erode realization year after year.
 Regulatory risk compounds the problem: manual cost allocation creates exposure to billing disputes, state bar audits, and attorney-client privilege violations when non-privileged vendor communications are commingled with matter files.

 Why Generic Tools Fail